hellerve/ptolemy/README.md

 interesting optimizations that are possible in filters.
 I enjoyed the in-depth descriptions of the algorithms used to reduce memory and CPU usage.

+* [The Structure and Performance of Efficient Interpreters](https://www.jilp.org/vol5/v5paper12.pdf) by **M. Anton Ertl & David Gregg** (2003)

+This paper didn’t age particularly well in real numbers, but the general assessments are still more or less true.
+Of course some of the statements—Java being 119 times slower than C, for instance—are incredibly outdated, but the optimizations (threaded code vs. switch statements, for instance) are still fresh.
+The title, however is a little misleading, because it’s mostly about branching, not general efficiency.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)